FanatiQS/VerbalEyes-Scroll-Controller/README.md

 * Some wires (red, black and other)

 #### Wiring
-TODO: Add details on how the board should be wired
+TODO: Add details on how the board should be wired (potentiometer: terminal vcc, terminal gnd, wiper)

 #### Flashing Firmware
 Flashing the firmware is done using the Arduino IDE.